See this? 👆 That's how retirement living is supposed to be.

 To hit these milestones, Fidelity suggests saving 15 percent of your income toward retirement each year.
 If you receive employer matching funds, you could contribute less than 15 percent.
 But if your total annual savings equal less than 15 percent for several years, you will have to make up that shortfall by saving more of your income.

 Plus, many physicians will enjoy higher incomes in their working years than most.
 That’s why financial advisors often recommend that they save between 20 percent to 25 percent of their income for retirement.
 That’s because it will take more in retirement savings to continue the lifestyle most physicians become accustomed to.

-People put off retirement saving for a number of reasons.
+People put off retirement savings for a number of reasons.